01 of 10

 - 16 oz bag of Pinto beans

-- Large bowl of water to soak the beans
+- A large bowl of water to soak the beans

 - Olla, stock pot or crock pot to cook the beans